-Homemade baby food provides an important complement to your baby’s diet from around six months of age.
-By this time, your baby is actively exploring their world and most are ready to start exploring food!
+Homemade baby food provides an essential complement to your baby’s diet from around six months of age.
+Your baby is actively exploring their world by this time, and most are ready to start exploring food!
 While milk (either breast milk or formula) will still form the backbone of your baby’s nutrition until they reach 12 months, introducing quality homemade baby food will help your little one develop optimally.

 Cooking at home takes time and effort.
 However, it offers several advantages for your family.
 First, it puts you in control of your child’s nutrition.
 Second, it’s cheaper to prepare baby food rather than buy it pre-made.
 Third, you can avoid overburdening the environment with one-use packets that will either need to be recycled or thrown out.